Veggie

 100g clarified butter

-a pinch of chervil, chopped
+a pinch chopped chervil

-a pinch of chives, chopped
+a pinch chopped chives

-a pinch of organic flat-leaf parsley, chopped
+a pinch chopped organic flat-leaf parsley

 salt